 Ragdoll Cat Breeders

 An adult Ragdoll available for sale will either be being sold by a showing enthusiast who is retiring it or due to a family’s change in circumstances.
-This means you will probably get a lower price than for a kitten.

 I love the look of the ragdoll cats.
 I know my wife would love one.
 Her birthday is coming up pretty soon.
 She would love it if I got her one for her birthday.
 The best part about them for me is that they have a sweet nature and kind demeanour.
 That would make a great addition to our home.